dev-cube86/AsciiArtify/README.md

 - `Additional features`
 Lightweight and quick tool for deploying cluster

-### Pros and Cons

-- Easy to use
-- fast cluster creation
-- stable work
-- Community documentation and support
-- Time for configuration

 |                                | **Minikube**                                     | **Kind**                                         | **k3d**                                          | **Podman**                                       |
 |--------------------------------------------------|--------------------------------------------------|--------------------------------------------------|--------------------------------------------------|--------------------------------------------------|